 - Correct.
 Materials dedicated to the public domain do not use an open content license yet meet the generic requirements for OER.

 - A digital version of the OER must be accessible at no-cost to all users.

-- Incorrect, a no-cost version of the resource must always be accessible for all users.
+- Correct, a no-cost version of the resource is not available for all users – it’s restricted to certain categories of users.

 - The OECD definition requires that users must be free to adapt and modify the OER.